7 Manitoba indoor water parks you want to be at right now

 Hecla Lakeview, Hecla Provincial Park

-This designer resort 2.5 hours north of Winnipeg on Lake Winnipeg boasts two pool areas: the family water park area and the adult-only mineral pool area.
+This designer resort 2.5 hours north of Winnipeg on Lake Winnipeg boasts three pool areas: the family water park area, the adult-only mineral pool area, and a swim-to outdoor pool.
 The pitch-black tunnel water slide in the family area is rocket-speed and a sure thrill for tweens and teenagers.

 Elkhorn Resort, Riding Mountain National Park

-Elkhorn Resort’s new pool area has major wow factor.
-Trust us, your kids will grin ear to ear zipping down the water slide, splashing under the bucket brigade or climbing over the lily pad walk.
-A favourite feature is a massive outdoor hot tub on a raised patio that overlooks the serenity of Riding Mountain National Park.
+Elkhorn Resort’s waterpark has major wow factor.
+Kids will grin ear to ear zipping down the water slide, splashing under the bucket brigade or climbing over the lily pad walk.
+A favourite feature is a massive outdoor hot tub on a raised patio that overlooks the serenity of the resort.

 About The Author